 This handbook is designed to be your companion throughout the BSW program.
 Please take time to read it carefully and keep it as a reference, along with your HPU catalog and, when you are in practicum, your practicum handbook.
 Your education for this profession is designed carefully around a philosophy of practice and a sequence of learning.
 You need to understand the elements of these to see how all the pieces-the individual courses you take and the lessons within them-fit together.
 You will not need some of the information in this handbook until later in your program, but you need to know that it is here.
 You may not understand it all at first.
 As you move through the program, one way to chart your progress is to read this handbook from time to time.
 Review the handbook, especially when you have questions about the program or are thinking about courses for the next semester.
-Of utmost importance is the policy on student conduct and behavior (pages 20-21).
+Of utmost importance is the policy on Academic and Professional Performance Standards for Social Work Students (pages 27-35).
 You are responsible for reading this and abiding by it.

 As a student accepted into HPU's BSW program, you will have many learning opportunities beyond the classroom.
-You are eligible for membership of the Student Social Work Association, the National Association of Social Workers, and (if you meet the qualifications) Phi Alpha, the national social work honor society.
+You are eligible for membership of the Student Social Work Association, the National Association of Social Workers, and Phi Alpha, the national social work honor society if you meet the qualifications.
 Taking advantage of these opportunities can lead to job opportunities and professional networking-and they can be a lot of fun!